petarjs/petarslovic.com/content/post/past-me-was-a-jerk.md

 Make your intentions very clear when you write code.

-Here's a small list of cool tricks I don't like to see in code that's meant to be read again by humans:
+Here's a small list of cool tricks I don't like to see in code that's meant to be read by humans:

 - `+'1'` for conversion from string to a number.
-Sure it's short, it's cool, but no. Use `parseInt` instead.
+Sure, it's short, it's cool, but no. Use `parseInt` instead.
 And don't forget to add a second argument (base) while you're at it.
 - `+new Date`, similar to the previous one, still no. Use `new Date().valueOf()` or `Date.now()`.
 - `a ? b ? c : d : e` - nested ternary operator, are you even serious?
 - `let f = Function('return true;')` - now you're just messing with me.
 - `b = [a,a=b][0]` - swap variables without a temporary one.
 Dude, no.

 That's it.
 Just don't make life difficult for yourself or others, and everything will be fine.

+P.S.
+There are of course some use cases for showing off you ninja JS skills.
+Like if you're playing [CodinGame](https://www.codingame.com/start) or something similar, and you want to write a solution in the least number of characters, because why bother?
+No human will ever read that code, it will only be interpreted by a machine checking if it passes tests, so you can go all crazy and wild.